RayanInCode/ip/docs/README.md

 # Getting Started

-1. Run the Duke program.
+1. Run the Magnemite program.
-2. Duke will display a welcome message.
+2. Magnemite will display a welcome message.
 3. Enter commands to manage your tasks.

 Example:

 ```
 Hello!
-I'm Duke.
+I'm Magnemite.
 What can I do for you?
 ```